Kiwinir/Calendar/README.md

 	- Other types of notes : Events, goals, simple notes.<br />
 	- A way to create groups of notes, allowing to filter and sort by groups.<br />
 	- Editing notes (currently only deleting is possible).<br />
-	- Calendar panel view with time on the side, which would allow to put events and task on particular date and time on Calendar.
+	- Calendar panel view with time on the side, which would allow to put events and task on particular date and time on Calendar. <br />
 	- Create a server that could be used as a database, allowing multiple devices to synchronize notes. <br />
 	- Allow offline mode, and synchronization of data when device becomes online. <br />
 	- Importing events and tasks from other popular services. <br />